tokenpage/yieldseeker-contracts/README.md

 **Example Flow:**
 - Server signs UserOperation: `wallet.executeViaAdapter(ERC4626Adapter, deposit(MorphoVault, 1000))`
 - Wallet validates signature is from owner OR yieldSeekerServer
-- Wallet checks: `registry.isRegisteredAdapter(ERC4626Adapter)` ✓
+- Wallet checks: `registry.getTargetAdapter(MorphoVault)` → returns `ERC4626Adapter` ✓
+- Wallet verifies returned adapter matches the requested adapter ✓
 - Wallet DELEGATECALLs adapter code into wallet context
-- Adapter checks: `registry.isValidTarget(MorphoVault)` → returns `(true, ERC4626Adapter)` ✓
 - Adapter executes: `approve()` + `deposit()` in wallet's context

 **Why this works:**
 - Server can only call registered adapters
-- Adapters can only operate on targets registered for them
+- Adapters can only operate on targets registered for them in the registry
 - Solidity enforces function signatures - no arbitrary calldata
 - Amounts are user-controlled (intentional)
 - Single server key can manage all wallets without individual configuration

+### Emergency Controls and Stale Cache Mitigation

+The system uses a **caching mechanism** for performance and ERC-4337 compliance (avoiding external calls during validation).
+Wallets cache the `agentOperator` list and `adapterRegistry` address.

+**The Risk**: If an operator is revoked at the Factory, existing wallets will not know until they are synced.

+**The Mitigation**: The `AdapterRegistry` serves as a global **Kill Switch**.
+- All adapter actions call `registry.getTargetAdapter(target)`.
+- This function is `Pausable`.
+- **If an operator is compromised**, the admin can immediately `pause()` the `AdapterRegistry`.
+- This **instantly stops all agent actions** across all wallets globally, regardless of whether their operator cache is stale.
+- Once the registry is paused, admins can safely sync or upgrade wallets before unpausing.

 ### Standards Compliance